KeerthanaReddy1125/Keerthana.github.io/README.md

 I recently concluded my role as an **Java Developer** where I got to dive into Core Java , Java MVC and Restful API's, while also gaining some of the experience in SQL server Databases.

-Back then coming to past experience as an Java Club member in my school and experience has an Analyst 2 in **Newmark**  has evloved me in increasing my ability to Set my Career in Java Developement and Curiosity in Tesing.
+Back then coming to past experience as Java Developer in**MagTech Corp** and  a Java Club member in my school and experience has an Analyst 2 in **Newmark**  has evloved me in increasing my ability to Set my Career in Java Developement and Curiosity in Tesing.

+With a strong passion for development and testing, I've pursued certifications to enhance my knowledge and skills in these areas.
+View my[Certifications](Certification)

 Beyond the tech world, I love memes, dogs, mountains, sunsets and contemplating life at ungodly hours.
 I like to think of myself as a blend of tech-savvy and a lover of life's little quirks.